 The Bay County Veteran's Affairs office provides information, referrals, and support services to honorably discharged, wartime veterans and their families.
 Veteran programs and benefits are available at all levels of government (federal, state, and local).
 If you are a veteran and in need of benefits assistance, please contact our office at (989) 895-4190 to speak with one of our representatives.

 The following is merely a summary of what is available at the Veterans Office located on the 2nd floor of the Bay County Building.
-Debra Russell, Director of Administrative Services, acts as County Liaison with the Bay County Veterans programs.
+Craig Goulet, Director of Administrative Services, acts as County Liaison with the Bay County Veterans programs.

 Federal VA Benefits

 Veteran Service Officer: Arthur Schupback - (989) 895-4190

 Office Hours: Monday through Thursday 7:00 a.m. - 11:30 a.m. (or by appointment)

 American Legion Service Officer: Elizebeth Cuddington - firstname.lastname@example.org

 Office Hours: Every other Wednesday 8:00 a.m. - 11:00 a.m.

 A certified Veterans Service Officer is available in Bay County to assist veterans in applying for VA Benefits and to address questions regarding services available through the Veterans Administration.
 Art Schupback can assist veterans in filing for health care, disability claims, survivors and dependent claims, S.M.C., aid and attendance and referrals to the proper agencies for help.

 Michigan Veterans Trust Fund